 Previous research has already shown that using a single Screener question is problematic.
-We add to these findings by showing that researchers need variation in the difficulty of Screener items in order to accurately place respondents on an attentiveness scale.
-Additionally, different stimuli or survey subtleties may require more or less attention on the part of survey respondents.
+In this paper, we show that researchers should use multiple Screeners that vary in difficulty in order to accurately place respondents on an attentiveness scale.

-As a general rule, we recommend using a multi-item scale that includes screeners that vary in difficulty, similar to our four-item mixed scale.
-This strategy allows one to classify respondents at both the high and low ends of the attentiveness spectrum.
+As a general rule, we recommend using a multi-item scale that includes Screeners with both high and low passage rates, similar to our four-item mixed scale.
+We recommend that researchers use an IRT model to construct this scale.
+But a simpler factor-analytic model will often suffice.
+This scaling strategy allows researchers to classify respondents at both the top and bottom ends of the attentiveness spectrum.
 Figures such as 1 and 2 make it clear to readers how respondents with different levels of attentiveness behave in the survey.
 That said, researchers may want to tailor a set of attention checks specific to their research needs.
 For example, grid Screeners will suffice if researchers want to identify the least attentive respondents.
-Alternatively, if one has a particularly subtle treatment or complicated experimental design that requires respondents to pay careful attention, stand-
+Alternatively, if one has a particularly subtle treatment or complicated experimental design that requires respondents to pay careful attention, standalone Screeners would be the best way to distinguish among people at the top end of the attentiveness spectrum.

-&lt;sup>7The difference in correlations among those in the bottom quintile of the traditional, stand-alone scale is -0.23.
+&lt;sup>9The difference in correlations among those in the bottom quintile of the traditional, stand-alone scale is -0.23.
 While still substantially lower than the correlation in the top quintile, it is larger than the full attentiveness scale (which has a correlation of 0.01), indicating that there are people with moderate levels of attention in the bottom quintile.
 Similarly, the difference in correlations among those in the top two quintiles of the grid scale is -0.80 and -0.79, indicating that there are people with moderate levels of attention in the top quintiles.